prolaag/entrospection/README.md

 ### Included sample generators

-   Call the entropy generation tool 'entrogen' with the -g switch and redirect the output to a file.
+   Call the entropy generation tool 'entrogen' with a the name of a generator and redirect the output to a file.

-    $ entrogen -g GENERATOR_NAME -l nnn > path-to-file
+    $ entrogen GENERATOR_NAME -l nnn > path-to-file

        GENERATOR   the name of one of the pseudo random number generators provided in the gem.